nikvoronin/timers-are-not-what-they-seem/README.md

   - Thread w/ `Thread.Sleep(0)`
   - No idle thread

-See data and graphics in `delta-analysis.ipynb` or `delta-analysis.html` if you don't have Jupyter Notebooks.
+See data and graphics in [delta-analysis.ipynb](https://github.com/nikvoronin/timers-are-not-what-they-seem/blob/master/delta-analysis.ipynb) or [delta-analysis.html](https://github.com/nikvoronin/timers-are-not-what-they-seem/blob/master/delta-analysis.html) if you don't have Jupyter Notebooks.

+## Results

+- `System.Timers.Timer` and `System.Threading.Timer` limited with 15.6 ms. Can't tick faster.
+- `Multimedia Timer`.
+Stable 1ms on idle or heavy load but legacy.
+- TwinCAT3 notifications.
+Not good at client side.
+- Independed threads.
+Not stable at heavy load.

+Conclusion.
+Still use legacy `Multimedia Timer` or modern real-time systems like TC3.

 ## CPU Burner